govau/ict-procurement-taskforce/README.md

   4. Begin watching changes to SCSS, HTML and JS files.
 Changes to SCSS files will be injected into the local site.
   5. Minify the JavaScript.
   6. Flatten the HTML using [Panini](https://github.com/zurb/panini).

+## Deploying to cloud.gov.au (cloud foundry)

+1. deploy to staging with `cf push -f manifest.yml`
+2. deploy to prod with `cf push -f manifest-prod.yml`